f5devcentral/f5-digital-customer-engagement-center/modules/aws/terraform/gwlb-bigip-vpc/README.md

 # Description
-Single VPC network module with default ip address scheme
+VPC with GWLB and 2 inspection devices

 ## Diagram